nayanamangalpalli/calculator-behavior/multiplication.md

 When - enters a number and 1

-Then - Result is entered number
+Then - displays a number.

 ## Scenario: Decimal value multiplication